aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 The Interpolate field specifes the way input is being interpolated by the rasteriser and is one of TGSI_INTERPOLATE_*.

+The Location field specifies the location inside the pixel that the interpolation should be done at, one of ``TGSI_INTERPOLATE_LOC_*``.
+Note that when per-sample shading is enabled, the implementation may choose to interpolate at the sample irrespective of the Location field.

 The CylindricalWrap bitfield specifies which register components should be subject to cylindrical wrapping when interpolating by the rasteriser.
 If TGSI_CYLINDRICAL_WRAP_X is set to 1, the X component